Patient Update Regarding COVID-19’s Impact on Our Operations

 Additionally, we have increased our sanitation standards in the clinic.
 Although we have always been vigilant with regard to cleanliness and sanitation, we have increased our standard operating procedures to include wiping all surfaces and contact points patients may encounter during their visit to reflect protocols recommended by the CDC.

-Surfaces include any technology, tables, countertops, light switches, and doorknobs, etc. Furthermore, the healthcare providers are continuing to wash their hands with soap and water for at least 20 seconds in between each patient contact as well as use hand sanitizer as necessary.
+Surfaces include any technology, tables, countertops, light switches, and doorknobs, etc. Furthermore, the healthcare providers are continuing to wash their hands with soap and water for at least 20 seconds regularly as well as use hand sanitizer as necessary.

 Potential Clinic Schedule Adjustments